kamdem-arielle/aws-cognito-s3-multitenant-access-app/README.md

 - 🆔 Identity Pool with role-based access
 - 🎯 IAM policies restricting access to S3 prefixes
 - 🪣 S3 bucket structured with prefixes for data isolation
-- 💻 Angular frontend (optional) with OIDC login via Cognito
+- 💻 Angular frontend with OIDC login via Cognito
 - 🧱 Infrastructure as code using AWS CDK

 ## 🔧 Tech Stack